Hyperbolic polyhedral surfaces with regular faces: Introduction

 We denote by the class of semiplanar graphs with negative combinatorial curvature everywhere.
 There are many examples in the class $\Ng.$

-We review some known results on the class $\Ng.$ For a semiplanar graph $G$ in $S=\R^2,$ there hold various isoperimetric inequalities, see e.g. \cite{MR1600371,Woess98,MR1864922,MR1894115,MR1923955,MR2038013,MR2818734,MR2826967}.
-The following proposition is proved by Higuchi. \begin{prop}[\cite{MR1864922}, Proposition~2.1] Equality holds if and only if $\deg x=3$ and $x$ is incident to 3-, 7-, and 43-gons.\end{prop}
+We review some known results on the class $\Ng.$ For each semiplanar graph $G$ in $S=\R^2,$ there hold various isoperimetric inequalities, see e.g. \cite{Zuk97,Woess98,Higuchi01,HJL02,LPZ02,HigS03,KP11,Keller11}.
+The following proposition is proved by Higuchi. \begin{proposition}[\cite{Higuchi01}, Proposition~2.1] Equality holds if and only if $\deg x=3$ and $x$ is incident to 3-, 7-, and 43-gons.\end{proposition}